KermityOwen/Trash-Muncher-Webapp/api_documentation.md

 # API DOCUMENTATION

+Built using the Django Rest Framework.
+For more information, please visit https://www.django-rest-framework.org/

 ## ip:port/api/monsters/ -
 - get-tms [GET] -
 Gets all trashmunchers and associated data from db.
 Responds with serialized trashmunchers.